miketruty/continuous-deployment-on-kubernetes/README.md

 1. From the **Kind** dropdown, select `Google Service Account from metadata`
 1. Click **OK**

-You should now see 1 Global Credentials.
-Make a note of the name of the credentials, as you will reference this in Phase 2:
+You should now see 1 global credential.
+Make a note of the name of the credential, as you will reference this in Phase 2:

 ![](docs/img/jenkins-credentials.png)